 FOCUS ON A FILMMAKER:

-Following Michel Hazanavicius, Cédric Klapisch, Alain Resnais, Julie Delpy and Bertrand Blier, writer-director Jean-Paul Rappeneau will be honored by COLCOA on Thursday April 21, 2016 with a special presentation of two movies including the U.S. Premiere of his new film FAMILIES.
-The writer-director of CYRANO DE BERGERAC, will have a one-hour conversation with the COLCOA audience during a Happy Hour Talk.
+Following Jean-Paul Rappeneau, Michel Hazanavicius, Cédric Klapisch, Alain Resnais, Julie Delpy and Bertrand Blier, writer-director Stéphane Brizé will be honored by COLCOA on Thursday April 27 with the special presentation of two movies including the U.S. Premiere of his new film A Woman’s Life.
+The writer-director of Mademoiselle Chambon and The Measure of A Man, will have a one-hour conversation with the COLCOA audience during a Happy Hour Talk.

 (Free access on a first come first served basis – No reservation needed)